 The moment we boarded the first train we saw a dramatic spike in the levels of carbon dioxide:

 Carbon dioxide is by no means a toxic gas–it’s a very natural ingredient in the air we breathe.
 Humans play a role in adding carbon dioxide to our air, since we exhale about 2.3 pounds of carbon dioxide every day.
 While we may not notice carbon dioxide in our air the same way we would for other gases, it’s very important to keep it in moderation.

 If there’s an above-average amount of carbon dioxide in the air you’re breathing, you’ll begin to notice some side effects, including decreased productivity, headaches, difficulty making decisions, and drowsiness–which can feel a lot like the commute haze our coworkers distinctly feel while riding the train.

 This train carries thousands of commuters every day, all of which are adding pounds of carbon dioxide to the train car air.
 These underground trains have no windows or natural ventilation systems--without any way for the carbon dioxide to effectively escape, it’s no wonder our Awair detected high levels of carbon dioxide the moment we boarded the 8:50 train.

 Similar to carbon dioxide, we saw a spike in the level of chemicals throughout our morning commute:

-What can be done to combat unhealthy air quality during our morning commute?
+What can you do to avoid unhealthy air quality during our morning commute?

 Many of us take for granted that the air we’re breathing is healthy, safe, and won’t have much effect on us since it’s not something we can typically see–but this isn’t the case, especially for air that’s indoors.
 In fact, indoor air can be 5x more polluted than outdoors.
 If you can’t control the air on your commute, you can always control the air in your home!
 One of the best ways to make sure your home has air that is safe and healthy is by understanding what’s in your air with an indoor air quality monitor, like Awair.